-To write proposal materials “from scratch,” I obtain existing information from you (e.g., from newsletters, internal reports, annual reports, press releases, etc.).
+To write corporate or foundation “template” proposal materials from scratch,” I obtain existing information from you (e.g., from newsletters, internal reports, annual reports, press releases, etc.).
 I then typically send a list of questions to you in order to secure additional details.
 Then, with all of this information, I draft “templates” of the cover letter; the full proposal (including all elements: the summary, detailed narrative, budget, and attachment list); and a two-page “letter of inquiry,” a “mini-proposal” that some funders prefer as a first means of contact.
 After you give me feedback on the drafts of these materials, I revise them accordingly, and then send them to you as attachments to e-mail.
-You then customize them to the different prospects and send those customized requests from your office.
-I charge $3,000 for this task, and there is no additional fee no matter how many you submit.
+You then customize them to the different for this task, and there is no additional fee no matter how many you submit.
 I charge $3,500 per template for this task.

-Some clients envision the need for ongoing grantwriting, but they can’t afford to hire a new staff member.
-For a monthly fee of only $3,000, I can serve on retainer, an ideal solution.
+Some clients have a strong need for ongoing grantwriting, but they can’t afford to hire a new staff member.
+For a monthly fee of only $4,000, I can serve on retainer, an ideal solution.
 Under this arrangement, I typically develop a year-long grant solicitation plan, research new prospects, edit existing proposals, write new template proposals, and customize the proposals to different prospects each month.
 I can also undertake other development writing tasks on a negotiated basis, at no additional charge.
 I require a commitment of at least three months from each retainer client, but most choose to continue to use my services for a year or longer.

 My fees are all-inclusive: I don’t charge extra for phone, e-mail, FedEx, Philadelphia-area travel, or other costs.
 I bill when a job is completed, and full payment is due upon receipt of the invoice.
 I’m experienced, creative, effective, and affordable.
 Please contact me to discuss my services further.
 Thank you.